 What does a Purple Rose Floret Indicate?

-Purple petaled Rosa flowers depict the mysteries hidden within flowers.
-It indicates floral enchantment and magic.
+Purple roses or lavender roses depict the mysteries hidden within flowers.
+The color purple for this flower indicates floral enchantment and magic.

 What does a Black Rose Bloom Represent?

-Black Roses aren’t at all as loved nor popular as the other floral colors.
+Black roses aren’t at all as loved nor popular as the other floral colors.
 It is a flower representing death and farewell.
-On a positive note, these flowers may also symbolize rebirth.
+On a positive note, these flowers are also often associated with or symbolize rebirth.

 What does a Green Rose Flower Mean?